sirbh/helsinki-city-bike/readme.md

 ## Running the app

-Docker can be use to setup the dev env.
+Docker can be used to setup the dev environment.
 Make sure you have docker installed and running.
-To start dev server simply run the following command in terminal:
+To start dev server simply run the following command in terminal opened in root of project directory:

 ```
 docker compose -f docker-compose.dev.yml up